-Consultations with Local Communities
+Consultations with Land Owner and Local Communities

-Community consultation was conducted in close vicinity of the project site to gather the opinion of the public on the proposed project and assess its potential effect on the public especially vulnerable groups.
-Consultations were carried out with community people residing near to the proposed Substation site to assess the extent of impact on the common people.
+Community consultation is central to every impact assessment study because it helps to gather the opinion of the public on the proposed project and assess its potential effect on the public especially vulnerable groups.

+Consultations were carried out with land owners to understand the status of their consent for acquisition of private land required for the project.
+Consultation with land owners was also aimed to understand dependency of land owners on the land parcels to be used for the proposed project.
+Consultations were also held with community people residing adjacent to the proposed Substation site to assess the extent of impact on common people.